-Patient care assistants work in health care environments or provide home care services, generally under the supervision of a registered nurse.
-They help provide basic, direct care to patients, such as assisting with daily life activities, helping with transportation and helping patients maintain their cleanliness.
-A high school diploma or the equivalent is generally the only requirement to begin working in this rapidly growing field, with other training coming through supervised on-the-job experience.
+Patient care assistants work in health care and home environments, generally under the supervision of a registered nurse.
+They help provide basic, direct care to patients, such as assisting with daily life activities, and helping with transportation and cleanliness.
+A high school diploma or equivalent is generally the only requirement to begin working in this rapidly growing field, with other training coming through supervised on-the-job experience.
 However, a few employers may require a certified nurse assistant (CNA) credential, and others may mandate a competency examination.

 |Other Requirements||On-the-job training; certification sometimes required|